gopherdonapp/app/README.md

 ```

 The built files will be available under `build` as static files.
 These files should get hosted to a web server.

+#### Building desktop releases

+You can run any of the following commands to build a release for the desktop:

+- `build-desktop`: Builds the desktop apps for all platforms (eg. Windows, macOS, Linux).
+Will run `npm run build` before building.
+- `build-desktop-win`: Builds the desktop app for Windows without running `npm run build`.
+- `build-desktop-darwin`: Builds the desktop apps for macOS (eg. disk image, Mac App Store) without running `npm run build`.
+- `build-desktop-linux`: Builds the desktop apps for Linux (eg. Debian package, AppImage, and Snap) without running `npm run build`.
+- `build-desktop-linux-select`: Builds the desktop app for Linux without running `npm run build`. _Target is required as a parameter._

+> Note: If you are building the macOS version of Hyperspace, add your provisioning profiles and entitlements files in the `desktop` folder and ensure you have installed your developer certificates on your machine before running `build-desktop` or `build-desktop-darwin`.
+>
+> While the command will run without needing the signature, it is recommended that you make a signed copy to protect users.

+The built files will be available under `dist` that can be uploaded to your app distributor or website.

 ## Contribute